 After your quarantine is over, they will schedule pick-up of the two hazard bags.
 I left them outside my door after my quarantine and resumed going to the office normally.

 If you’re able to quarantine at home in South Korea, you are able to order food online and have it delivered to your address.
+Request that the driver place the food directly outside your door as you cannot leave the premises.
+You cannot pay with cash, so you’ll have to rely on a debit or credit card to order food.

 The easiest way to order food without an ARC (alien registration card), Korean bank card, and Korean phone number is using Gmarket (Global) which accepts foreign cards.
+SSG.com also accepts foreign credit cards.
 Keep in mind delivery times may take a few days.
-If you need food immediately, you can use food delivery services in English like Shuttle and Help Me Emo.
+You can read more food delivery options in Seoul, South Korea in How to Order Food Delivery in Seoul, Korea in English.

 Foreign nationals without a registered address must also pay for facilities at their own expense with the exception of spouses or lineal descendants (spouse, child, or parent) of Korean nationals or long-term Foreign national residents.